Margarita Maza: Marriage and family

 During these years, Margarita Maza was being educated and approaching womanhood.
-She accepted Juárez's proposal and was married to him on October 31, 1843 in the church of San Felipe Neri in Oaxaca city (the church is named after the patron saint of Rome, Italy).
+She accepted Juárez's proposal and was married to him on October 31, 1843 in the church of San Felipe Neri in Oaxaca City.
 Juárez was 37, and Margarita was 17.
-They had 12 children together, seven of whom lived to adulthood: one boy and six girls.(Note: Another source says they had eleven children, three boys and eight girls, of whom two boys and a girl died young.)
+Their interracial marriage was controversial and brought scrutiny from the city's Criollo community.
+They had 12 children together, seven of whom lived to adulthood: one boy and six girls.
+(Note: Another source says they had eleven children, three boys and eight girls, of whom two boys and a girl died young.)

 In addition, they adopted Susana Chagoya, Juárez's daughter from a relationship before his marriage.
 Her mother died when the girl was three.
 Margarita knew that Juárez also had an older son, Tereso, from that relationship, whom she got to know later.

 Their ethnically mixed marriage was unusual at the time, but this is not often noted in standard biographies.
 Historian Enrique Krauze notes: "In this uncommon instance, a white woman had been conquered by an Indian, not a native woman by a Spaniard."